cqw25116/lua-u8w/README.md

 [Lua](http://www.lua.org/) 5.1.5 with UTF-8 Wrapper for Windows

-Released under the MIT license.

-This is Lua with converter from UTF-8 to UTF-16(LE) and vice versa at Windows API and C runtime functions.
+Lua with converter from UTF-8 to UTF-16(LE) and vice versa at Windows API and C runtime functions.
-It is useful to use UTF-8 as Lua string and call Unicode functions.

 See lu8w.c and lu8w.h source files, and #ifdef U8W_H directives.